Uberspace/lab/source/guide_moodle.rst

 .. include:: includes/my-print-defaults.rst

-We will create a seperate database for moodle:
+We will create a separate database for moodle:

 ::